I tried image analysis with the multimodal capabilities of Foundation Models

 Step 3: Building a Prompt with an Image

 Send a request using the session created in Step 2.
-Pass text and an Attachment together using result builder syntax.
+Pass text and Attachment together using result builder syntax.
 Result builder syntax is a Swift notation that allows you to compose multiple elements into a single prompt simply by listing them inside a closure.

 Task {